An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Input-to-State safety based control design

 The goal of this work is to design a control strategy that will guarantee safety of the battery system under anomalies.
-The criterion for safety is that the maximum temperature deviation of the battery from a set-point remains below a prescribed threshold $h_{max}$.
+The criterion for safety is that the spatial norm of the temperature deviation of the battery from a set-point remains below a prescribed threshold $\overline{h}$.
 Mathematically, this implies

 Alternatively, we can define an unsafe set